Wilderness Time Series

 Welcome to the wilderness.
 Churches didn’t ask to be here.
 Our navigational devices don’t work.
 Trends and disruptions we thought were decades off are now on the doorstep.
 And despite all the talk of reopening church buildings, we aren’t going back to “normal” any time soon.
 What is God up to here, and what are the holy possibilities, adaptations and challenges we could embrace together?

-Join Stephanie Spellers, Dwight Zscheile and special guests for a limited digital series that combines Zoom webinar, Facebook Live chat, and podcast to engage the big questions today’s wilderness church must face.
+Stephanie Spellers, Dwight Zscheile and special guests present a digital series that combines Zoom webinar, Facebook Live chat, and podcast to engage the big questions today’s wilderness church must face.

 Session 1: Welcome to the Wilderness